b-97/sympy-form-analysis/README.md

 # sympy-form-analysis
-Library of Python functions to analyze the form of Sympy expressions
+## Library of Python functions to analyze the form of Sympy expressions

+Testing:
+Run tests with:
+`python -m sympy-form-analysis.form_test_speed
+or
-Run tests with `python -m sympy-form-analysis.form_test`
+`python -m sympy-form-analysis.form_test_accuracy